vycke/cogwheel/README.md

 ## Getting started

 A simple state machine can be initiated using the `fsm` function from the package.
-It allows you to view the current state (`machine.current`), or invoke a transition via the `.send(event: string)` function, with an optional `delay` .
+It allows you to view the current state (`machine.current`), or invoke a transition via the `.send(event: string, delay?: number, values?: object)` function. `delay` and `values` are optional input parameters.

 ```js
 import { fsm } from '@crinkles/fsm';